|

 himself, became a servant by choice, and endured many hardships for the

 sake of others.
-In
+The

 verse 8 we see that at times Paul did receive financial support from some